 Reducing risk through medication

 If you are at increased risk for developing breast cancer, seek out a breast cancer specialist, even if you do not have cancer.
-A specialist will know about and follow the preventative treatments that are important be aware of.
+A specialist will know about and follow the preventative treatments that are important to be aware of.
 Some of these include new guidelines put forth by the US Preventive Services Task Force (USPSTF) that recommend if you are over the age of 35 and are at high risk for developing breast cancer, then you should consider taking one of these preventive medications:

 These are all medications that have shown through clinical studies to reduce the chance of getting cancer.
-If you have a family history of breast cancer, talk to a breast specialist today to make sure you are up-to-date on the most effective preventative treatments.
+If you have a family history of breast cancer, talk to a breast specialist today to make sure you are up to date on the most effective preventative treatments.